noopur-phadkar/BotNavigation/README.md

 ## Overview

 BotNavigator is an innovative project designed to revolutionize the way robots navigate within warehouse environments.
-Utilizing advanced pathfinding algorithms, BotNavigator enables automated robots to determine the most efficient routes from their docking stations to specific products and then to loading docks, all while avoiding obstacles and minimizing travel time.
-This solution is particularly tailored to enhance efficiency and productivity in warehouse operations, making it a valuable asset in logistics and inventory management.
+Utilizing advanced pathfinding algorithms, BotNavigator enables automated robots to determine the most efficient routes from their docking stations to specific products and loading docks, all while avoiding obstacles and minimizing travel time.
+This solution is tailored to enhance efficiency and productivity in warehouse operations, making it a valuable asset in logistics and inventory management.

 ## Pathfinding Algorithms: An Introduction